Best smart speakers under $100 in 2026 including Echo Dot, Nest Mini, and HomePod Mini

 Google Assistant

 Google’s assistant provides superior search capabilities and natural language processing.
-The integration with Google services makes it particularly valuable for users who rely on Gmail, Google Calendar, and Google Photos.
+The integration with Google services is really useful for people who use Gmail Google Calendar and Google Photos all the time.

 • Better search results and general knowledge